wantbuild/want/doc/34_Standard_Library.md

 Statements can only be used in a statement file (ending in `.wants`)

 ### `put(dst: PathSet, x: Expr): Stmt`
-Creates a target occupying `dst` in the build output, which will be populated with the evaluation of `x`.
+Creates a target occupying `dst` in the build output.
+The contents of dst will be taken by copying the paths from the evaluation of `x`.

+### `putFile(dst: String, x: Expr): Stmt`
+Creates a target, which will be a single path `dst` in the build output.
+It will be populated by the evaluation of `x`, which must evaluate to a file.

+### `putDir(dst: String, x: Expr): Stmt`
+Creates a target occupying `prefix(dst)` in the build output.
+It will be populated by the evaluationg of `x`.